 In the image below you can see that the torch below is sold by ‘TriumphInnovations’ and ‘Fulfilled by Amazon’.
 ‘TirumphInnovations’ is an Amazon FBA business.

-As a seller, you can run a one-man-band business that sells thousands of items each month, all remotely from anywhere in the world.
-In fact, I am currently in South America with Amazon FBA businesses in Europe and North America.
+As a seller, you can run a one-person business that sells thousands of items each month, all remotely from anywhere in the world.
+In fact, I am currently in South America with Amazon FBA businesses in Europe, Asia and North America.

 You acquire the stock and get it delivered to Amazon FBA.
 Then all you need to do is focus on getting sales.